CloudLabsAI-Azure/Azure-Well-Architected-Framework/03-Exercise-3-Performance-Efficiency.md

    ![](./media/pe-16.png)

 6. From the left pane, select **Virtual machines (1)** present under _Workspace Data Sources_.
-Here you can see all the virtual machines and their status in respect to connectivity with the workpsace.
+Here you can see all the virtual machines and their status in respect to connectivity with the workspace.

    ![](./media/pe-17.png)

 7. Now we will connect the VMs with the log analytics workspace.
-Here we will be working with the VMs that belong to **wafprod** resource group.
+Here, we will be working with the VMs that belong to **wafprod** resource group.

 8. Click on **wafproxxxxx** virtual machine to open it and click on **Connect**.
 Follow the same process for other VMs from _wafprod_ resource group.

    ![](./media/pe-18.png)

 9. Return to the **Virtual Machines** tab from the menu in the left and observe the status of all three VMs.
-It should show up as **This workpsace** under _Log Analytics Connection_.
+It should show up as **This workspace** under _Log Analytics Connection_.

    ![](./media/pe-19.png)